0xMordecai/Network-programing/Readme.md

 # Markdown Preview Tool

-**this tool will converts the Markdown source into HTML that can be viewed in a browser**
+**this tool will converts the Markdown source into HTML that can be viewed in a browser converts the Markdown source into HTML that can be viewed in a browser**